 In July 2020, the European Commission presented its hydrogen strategy, which provides for the addition of 40 gigawatts of electrolyzer capacity by 2030.
 Member states such as Germany, the Netherlands, France, Spain and Portugal have also defined national hydrogen strategies.

 For an example of Power-to-X/green hydrogen in action, look no further than the SmartQuart project in the municipality of Kaisersesch in Rhineland-Palatinate.
 With funding from the German Federal Ministry for Economic Affairs and Energy, project partners are building a sustainable hydrogen infrastructure, which includes a hydrogen-based microgrid.
 Nearby photovoltaic and wind power installations supply the energy needed for hydrogen production and new LOHC technology enables the transport or long-term storage of partial quantities of the hydrogen produced.
 A system of pipes transports the hydrogen to end users.

 As a key component of the complete transition from fossil fuels to renewable energies, Power-to-X/green hydrogen technologies are in the spotlight at ees Europe 2021 , which this year will take place from October 6–8, for the third time in a row.
-Numerous themed joint booths, exhibition forums and the accompanying ees Europe Conference offer visitors the opportunity to learn more from July 20–21.
+Numerous themed joint booths, exhibition forums and the accompanying ees Europe Conference offer visitors the opportunity to learn more from October 6–7, 2021.